 - Finalize your housing arrangements

-You are expected to handle all of your housing arrangements prior to the week of Orientation starting on
+You are expected to handle all of your housing arrangements prior to the start of Orientation on

 Monday, June 3.